Does Your Child Need a Multivitamin? A Dietitian Explains What to Look For

 These supplements come in a hard, chewable form in animal shapes.
 And are sweetened with sugar (fructose and cane syrup) and stevia.

-You have to order these supplements online, click here for a 10% discount (affiliate link).
+You have to order Usana supplements onlineClick here for a 10% discount (affiliate link).

 Hiya Kids Daily Multivitamin

-Hiya is also a hard chewable, with a dosage of 1 tablet for ages 3-18.
-The Kids Daily Multivitamin (affiliate link) contains 15 vitamins and minerals, including 1000 IU of Vitamin D, 3mg of zinc (which can be deficient in non-meat-eaters!), and biotin and iodine, which we often don’t get enough of in our diet.
+Hiya is also a hard chewable multivitamin, with a dosage of 1 tablet for ages 3-18.
+The Kids Daily Multivitamin (affiliate link) contains 15 vitamins and minerals, including 1000 IU of Vitamin D and 3mg of zinc (which can be deficient in non-meat-eaters!).
+And biotin and iodine, which we often don’t get enough of in our diet.

-Hiya supplements are third-party tested and are sweetened with monk fruit, no added sugar or artificial dyes.
+Hiya supplements are third-party tested, sweetened with monk fruit, and contain no added sugar or artificial dyes.
 They come with a reusable metal bottle (in Barbie or Hot Wheels themes, if you prefer) in your first order, which your child can decorate with stickers and refill packs.
+These are also available for online subscription and are shipped to your home.

 Other supplements to consider: